Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 Especially in the first trimester when I couldn’t keep much down, pregnancy smoothies were live savers.

-Plus, smoothies can be great for getting pregnancy electrolytes in and for staying hydrated while breastfeeding.
+Plus, smoothies can be great for getting pregnancy electrolytes in and for increasing hydration for breastfeeding.

 Drinking smoothies while pregnant is just easier than stomaching real food sometimes, especially smoothies in the first trimester of pregnancy.